Hossein Derakhshan: Post-prison activities

 After his release, Derakhshan wrote an essay for Matter on how the internet had changed in his absence, titled "The Web We Have to Save" (2015).
 It was widely translated and published in various languages.
 The essay was the basis for a short video documentary he produced for Mozilla Foundation.

 He has continued writing and speaking about socio-political implications of social media and the future of journalism.
 He received a research fellowship at Harvard Kennedy School's Shorenstein Center in Spring 2018.
 The invitation caused a controversy and a number of prominent Iranian journalists including Roya Hakakian and Maziar Bahari accused Derakhashan of framing Iranian scholars Ramin Jahanbegloo and Hale Sfandiari.

-He has co-authored a report on "fake news" and disinformation with Claire Wardle, titled "Information Disorder" (2017) which was commission by Council of Europe.
+He has co-authored a report on "fake news" and disinformation with Claire Wardle, titled "Information Disorder" (2017) which was commissioned by Council of Europe, in which he notably coined the term "malinformation".
 He has also co-authored a few opinion pieces about information disorder with Wardle.

 In 2018, Derakhshan restarted writing and commenting on Iran.

 In the 2021 Iranian presidential election, Derakhshan advocated participation in the election.
 The election broke records of the lowest turnout in Iranian electoral history and concluded with the victory of Ebrahim Raisi.
 Hemmati ended up in the third place (fourth considering invalid ballots).